-The Arizona Department of Financial Institutions is tasked with the oversight of licensure and regulations of mortgage brokers, mortgage bankers, commercial mortgage brokers and commercial mortgage bankers.
+The Arizona Department of Financial Institutions is tasked with the oversight of licensure and regulations of commercial mortgage brokers.

 A commercial mortgage broker is defined as a person that receives direct or indirect compensation for negotiating or making an offer to negotiate a commercial mortgage loan.

 Arizona Statutes Chapter 9 Article 1 defines the licensing of mortgage brokers.

 1. Complete the application through the NMLS system and pay the applicable filing fee, FBI criminal background check fee, and processing fee.

 3. Provide copies of the following if applicable: if any questions answered “Yes” on the disclosure statement, provide supporting documentation; if using a DBA name or other trade name, attach a copy of your Certificate of Trade Name registration.

 4. Provide a State certified copy of applicants formation documentation such as a corporate charter or articles of incorporation, or articles of organization and operating agreement, or partnership agreement.

 5. Provide a copy of an Arizona issued Certificate of Authority and/or Good Standing Certificate.

 6. Provide the most current unaudited financial statement prepared within the past six months and has been certified by the licensee.
 If the applicant has already started business, a statement of operations, retained earnings, statement of changes to financial position, and any notes if applicable must be submitted.
 If the applicant’s exclusive contracts are with institutional investors, provide a current financial statement or one from a parent company.
 The financial statement will need to include a certified balance sheet from the preceding six months.
 If the applicant has already begun business operations, a statement of operations, retained earnings, a statement of changes in financial position and any applicable notes is required.